alireza1989/basic_deeplearning_machine/README.md

 #### prerequisites:
-* Ubuntu 16.04  installed (automated installation for newer version of Ubuntu will be comming soon)
+* Ubuntu 16.04  installed (automated installation for newer version of Ubuntu will be coming soon)
 * Nvidia compatible GPU
 -----------